 International Moving Services in Dallas & Fort Lauderdale

 What makes Green Van Lines one of the most successful international movers in Dallas?
 We have many affiliates from around the world that work with our company to achieve a seamless flow.
-This allows U.S. to guarantee you safe transport of your items.
+This allows the U.S. to guarantee you safe transport of your items.
 From cU.S.toms clearance to easy storage solutions, Green Van Lines knows from experience the best way to keep your belongings safe and secure while we move them overseas.
 We are THE moving authority in Dallas and Fort Lauderdale, and we provide a wide array of moving services to suit your move.
-Below, we’ve outlined few things to think about as you prepare for your overseas move.
+Below, we’ve outlined a few things to think about as you prepare for your overseas move.

 International Movers Guide

 Depending on which country you are relocating to, there may be restrictions on the quantity and type of goods you can bring.
 Our international movers can assist you in finding the restrictions that apply to you.

 Contact the local embassy of the country you are moving to, and they will be able to answer any questions on cU.S.toms and specific requirements.
 Remember: many countries have a policy of what you can and cannot import.
 Be sure to ask the local embassy about these policies.

 You may not need to move your accounts to a new bank; many banks have branches worldwide and some partner with banks in other countries.
 You can also ask your current bank for recommendations of financial institutions in your destination country if your bank does not do bU.S.iness in that part of the world.

 If you keep the same credit cards at your new destination, keep in mind that you will have to pay for the difference in the currency rate.
 Generally, credit cards work globally.
 However, we advise you to cut up your current cards and get new ones when you settle into your new location.

 Think carefully before making the decision to bring your motor vehicle with you in an overseas move.